Editor, The Dusty Answers (as I have said before)

 Quentin Crisp died in 1999, and was born 100 years ago.
 To mark this anniversary, The Quentin Crisp Archives (crisperanto.org) has uploaded new pages titled Quentin Crisp: The Naked Bon Vivant!
 A centennial celebration! and invites the world at large to read and to contribute their tributes celebrating his life and legacy over the year ahead.
 Also, the public can visit Quentin Crisp's purple fedora on view in "Hats: An Anthology by Stephen Jones" at the Victoria and Albert Museum from February 24 to May 31 this year.
 And then there is the world premiere of An Englishman In New York, with John Hurt reprising his role as Quentin Crisp.

 Quentins name may be written on water and his life history a legacy in our reality, but his influence remains ever present and significant, despite having died alone in a bedroom in Manchester one month before his 91st birthday.
 It was not a suicide as suggested in Mr. Fountains writings.
 It was life coming to an end naturally for an old man with a body that was falling apart.
 I am happy he died alone and with the nitro pills in his hand.
 It definitely demonstrates he wanted to live.
-And as for that empty bottle, there is another truth and reality there, which is for future conversation.
 And as for the truth about the mysterious circumstances surrounding his death which, I believe, I have uncovered, there is no there there!
 There is no mystery.
 Quentins life is and was an open book.
 Read it.